Kourabiedes: The Perfect Greek Christmas Cookies!

 … Before embarking on a guilt trip, remember that you will probably eat kourabiedes only during Christmas, not the best moment in the year to start counting calories, right?

-A medium-sized kourabie can contain from 130 up to 200 calories, especially when they includes large chunks of almonds, which make the calorie count go up by a lot.
+A medium-sized kourabie can contain from 130 to 200 calories, especially when it includes large chunks of almonds, which make the calorie count go up by a lot.

 Click here to learn more about melomakarona

-However, and as long as you keep a moderate intake of kourabiedes, you will also take in the excellent healthy properties of almonds.
-If you want to keep it more on the healthier side, get rid of some of the icing sugar to avoid some extra calories that you don’t really need as the biscuits are already super tasteful.
+However, as long as you keep a moderate intake of kourabiedes, you will also take in the excellent healthy properties of almonds.
+If you want to keep it more on the healthier side, get rid of some of the icing sugar to avoid some extra calories that you don’t need, as the biscuits are already super tasty.

 Kourabiedes with Chocolate… What About That?